onclan/unity-onclan-payment-sdk/README.md

 >
 > ![](docs/vn/OnClan_Twitter_Detail.png) </br>

-- **Google Client ID**: is granted when register application on website https://developers.google.com/+/mobile/ (contact Appota Supporter to create Facebook application or you can create your own application as instructed by developer site).
+- **Google Client ID**: is granted when register application on website https://developers.google.com/+/mobile/ (contact Appota Supporter to create Google application or you can create your own application as instructed by developer site).
+- **Google Client Secret**: is granted when register application on Google developer page.

 > ![](docs/vn/OnClan_Google_Client_Id.png) </br>
 >